Kepler's Orbits and Special Relativity in Introductory Classical Mechanics: Characteristics of Near-Keplerian Orbits

-The approximate relativistic orbit equation Eq.~(\ref{eq_class_rel}) [or Eq.~(\ref{eq_S_eoo}) together with Eqs.~(\ref{eq_S_coeff_r})--(\ref{eq_S_coeff_phi})] predicts that a relativistic orbit in this limit has a reduced radius of circular orbit $(e = 0)$.
-This characteristic is not discussed in the standard approach to incorporating special relativity into the Kepler problem, but is consistent with the GR description.
+The approximate relativistic orbit equation, Eq.\,(\ref{eq_class_rel_mass2}) with $e = 0$, predicts a reduced radius of circular orbit---when compared to that of Newtonian mechanics, Eq.\,(\ref{eq_Newton2}) with $e = 0$.
+This characteristic is not discussed in the standard approach to incorporating Special Relativity into the Kepler problem, but is consistent with the GR description.
 An effective potential naturally arises in the GR treatment of the central-mass problem \cite{LemMon,rindler,OR,hartle,carroll,HobEfsLas,wald,ovanesyan,MTW2,wang},

 that reduces to the Newtonian effective potential in the limit $c \rightarrow \infty$.
 In the Keplerian limit, the GR angular momentum per unit mass $\ell$ is also taken to be approximately equal to that for a Keplerian orbit \cite{LemMon,MTW,weinberg,rindler,PleKra,OR,dinverno,hartle,carroll,HobEfsLas,ovanesyan,wang,harvey}.
 Minimizing $V_\text{eff}$ with respect to $r$ results in the radius of a stable circular orbit,